MattClarke131/hacking-across-america/README.md

     * Zack plans on learning the harmonica.
 Harmonica and Python and Web Dev.
     * Ali's going to bring his guitar
     * Andrew will bring his Bodhran and Irish Drinking Songs
+    * Matt's bringing a guitar and knows how to play it.
 * Journal/Photograph it all